 A

-Like a 401(k), you can contribute to your retirement investments through payroll deductions.
+Similar to a 401(k), you can contribute to your retirement investments through payroll deductions that lowers you taxable income.
 With a traditional 403(b), your money goes in pretax, and your investment earnings can grow tax-deferred until it's time to withdraw the funds.
 Typically, 403(b) plans are limited to

 457(b) & Roth 457(b)